Reckoning With a Powerful Man's Bad Behavior

 “It felt like Leon could make or break my career,” says Kelly.
 “Seeing how he treated people he had once worked with and had a falling out with—the way he could just turn off the kind and generous person he could be—it could be terrifying.
 I lived in horror of alienating or upsetting him in some way.”

-“When he was suggestive with me, I laughed it off, made it a joke,” says Sacha Zimmerman, a senior editor at The Atlantic who held a range of jobs at The New Republic from 2001 to 2014.
+“When he was suggestive with me, I laughed it off, made it a joke,” says Sacha Zimmerman, a senior editor at The Atlantic who held a range of jobs at the New Republic from 2001 to 2014.
 “Any other reaction sure seemed like a quick way to get ostracized at TNR.”

-“I didn’t feel like there was ever any recourse for his behavior because he was treated as a powerful, even untouchable, person, certainly more important and indispensable than me,” says Marsh.
+“I didn’t feel like there was ever any recourse for his behavior, because he was treated as a powerful, even untouchable, person, certainly more important and indispensable than me,” says Marsh.
 “I was managing editor—one of the senior-most women on staff—and I felt as if I couldn’t protect myself, let alone younger women.”

 At the same time, many women longed to be in what one called “the sunlight” of Good Leon.
 Complicating matters, the owner of the magazine during my tenure, Martin Peretz, had a reputation as a scorching sexist (a tale for another day), and the magazine was seen as something of a boys’ club.
 Leon always presented himself as a champion of women, which in many cases he was: He helped some women fine-tune pieces, he introduced them to famous and powerful people, he helped them find jobs a step up the career ladder.